iamabhish23/Java_Assignment_01/README.md

 # T&P Java Foundational Assignment

-This repository contains Java programs for various foundational assignments related to mathematical and logical operations.
+This repository contains Java programs of T&P foundational assignments related to mathematical and logical operations.
 Each program addresses a specific problem as described below:

 ## Assignment Questions